-But it’s important to realize that big data isn’t only for corporate giants: Combined with crowdsourcing, big data and analytics can actually be a great vehicle to create value for organization with limited budgets.
+But it’s important to realize that big data isn’t only for corporate giants: Combined with crowdsourcing, big data and analytics can actually be a great vehicle to create value for organizations with limited budgets.

 Consider the city of Boston as an example: According to a story by Wired, in July 2012, the city’s Mayor Office launched a new app called Street Bump, which allows drivers to automatically report the road hazards to the city as soon as they hit a bump.
 The interesting angle is that the driver’s smartphone does all the work.